apigee/appservices-ios-template/README.txt

-Welcome to the Apigee App Services template app for iOS (iPhone)!
+Welcome to the Apigee App Services template app for iOS!

 App Services is Apigee’s hosted version of the open-source technology “Usergrid” — you may find references to that name in a few places.